You are here

 In order for activity based funding to be effective, each patient episode needs to be counted.
 This includes inpatient admissions, emergency department presentations and outpatient appointments as well as a range of mental health and rehabilitation services.

-The Data Acquisition team at IHPA works with states and territories to develop appropriate data specifications, and to acquire, validate and maintain data in the IHPA information technology environment.
+The Data Acquisition team at the Independent Hospital Pricing Authority (IHPA) works with states and territories to develop appropriate data specifications, and to acquire, validate and maintain data in the IHPA information technology environment.

 Activity based funding quarterly activity data submission

-The purpose of the ABF quarterly activity data submission is to collect information about various kinds of patient services provided by Australian hospitals, to input into the in the Activity Based Funding process.
+The purpose of the activity based funding quarterly activity data submission is to collect information about various kinds of patient services provided by Australian hospitals, to input into the in the activity based funding process.
 Currently, IHPA collects activity data for nine data streams, including:

 - admitted acute